-Opposition member John White recently travelled on the Devil Cat and met be packless, students and cyclists.
-"It's my personal view that they would be received for about \$60 to \$70 one way if they could just walk on an acking text.
-The Lat time I crossed the Foolish Channel, an unaccompanied way could trave for a pound Sterling!"
+Opposition member John White recently travelled on the Devil Cat and met be packers, students and cyclists.
+"It's my personal view that they would be received for about \$60 to \$70 one way if they could just walk or an accompanie to the last time I crossed the Foolish Channel, an unaccompanie to the could trave for a pound Sterling."